Smokers have higher risk for multiple strokes

 Smoking has long been linked to an increased risk of cardiovascular disease and serious cardiac events like heart attacks and strokes.
 But the new study sheds light on how smoking influences the risk of a second stroke in patients who already had one.

-Among the 3,069 stroke survivors in the study, 1,475, or 48 percent, were current smokers and another nine percent were former smokers.
+Among the 3,069 stroke survivors in the study, 1,475, or 48 per cent, were current smokers and another 9 per cent were former smokers.

 "Smoking after a stroke has the same effects on the body as before the first stroke," said Allan Hackshaw, a researcher at University College London in the U.K. who wasn't involved in the study.